Take action against the arms trade: tell church venue to drop arms-funded events by phone or social media

 Church House Westminster is part of Church House, the building that houses the administrative headquarters of the Church Commissioners, the Archbishops’ Council and other parts of the Church of England.
 The Conference Centre is a wholly owned subsidiary company of the Church House Corporation, whose president is the Archbishop of Canterbury.
 Church House Westminster is the trading subsidiary of the Royal Chartered Corporation which owns and operates the building and is a charity.

-This year and last, Church House Westminster has hosted only the
+Since 2016, Church House Westminster has hosted only the

 Land Warfare conference, which they say is because the venue wasn’t available for the Airpower conference.